twigz826/gilded-rose-js-jest/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-This is the Gilded Rose kata in JavaScript with Jest
+This is the Gilded Rose kata in JavaScript with Jest.

 ## Getting started